-- Walls may or may not lead to the starting tile consistently following the leftmost or rightmost wall.
-Walls that lead to the starting tile are called 'linear walls'.
-The walls that do NOT lead to the starting tile are called 'floating walls'. - 2.
-Black tiles will affect the determination of wall type (linear or floating) since they can be considered virtual walls.
+1. Tiles that lead to the starting tile consistently following the leftmost or rightmost wall are called 'linear tiles'.
+The tiles that do NOT lead to the starting tile consistently following the leftmost or rightmost wall are called 'floating tiles'.
+[7]

+2. Black tiles will affect the determination of tile [8] type (linear or floating) since they can be considered virtual walls.